Photography by Kawika Chetron

 "An American," Ricardo whispered.
 How many times had he himself dreamed of falling in love with a dark handsome stranger from a dark land?
 A divorcé from San Diego would do, anyone, as long as it was someone belonging to Ricardo, even if only for the night.
 Then suddenly Ricardo felt a new desire rise up.
 He wanted to kiss Violet Fields in a dark smoky disco with throbbing music in his ears, while men from every nation looked on, wanting him.

-Violet peered through the window, as if to study the low-growing trees that slid along the countryside.
+Violet peered through the window, as if to study the low-growing trees sliding along the countryside.
 Dreaming, Ricardo barely saw how they differed.
 Some were gnarled and dense, others were shady and expansive with branches like feathers.

 The next few days, Ricardo was sullen.
 He thought about writing his father the truth: that he wanted to go to Paris and study with artists.
 Traveling day in and out by Violet's side, he'd grown accustomed to the dreamy haze of his own imagination.
 He might start out listening to Mercedes' light chatter about the Moors, but soon he would find himself sinking heavily into thought, where he could walk and talk with Violet Fields alone in the hot yellow sun of his own yearning.